 Vacuum Your Carpet Regularly

-You should vacuum your carpets every day at the very least, to avoid a build up of hair and any lingering smells that accompany them.
-Vacuum as necessary and especially so when they’re moulting.
+You should vacuum your carpets every day at the very least, to avoid a build-up of hair and any lingering smells that accompany them.
+Vacuum as necessary and especially so when they’re molting.
 If you keep on top of the hair, then it won’t be able to settle into the carpet.

 If you’re looking for a new vacuum, I’ve rounded up the best vacuums for dog owners in this recent blog post.